 Similarly to most peers in the Nordics and Europe, KBN is entirely wholesale funded.
 Also in line with peers, KBN employs a diversified funding strategy whereby it issues debt in several markets and currencies, subscribed to by a wide variety of investors.
-We view this strategy as prudent.

-KBN has some contractual mismatches between assets and liabilities (see Exhibit 7), but is match-funded based on an anticipated average maturity on the assets based on historical data.
+KBN has some contractual mismatches between assets and liabilities (see Exhibit 7), but is match-funded based on an anticipated average maturity on the assets according to historical data.
 Similarly to peers, KBN issues debt with option-like features and such structured funding could suddenly shorten KBN's liability profile.
-However, refinancing risk is mitigated by KBN's liquidity portfolio, which in size is approximately 36.5% of its lending book.
+However, refinancing risk is mitigated by KBN's liquidity portfolio, which in size is approximately 48% of its lending book.
 In addition, for liquidity management purposes, KBN assumes its structured funding is called on the first possible call date.
+All these elements are taken into account in our a3 Funding Structure score.

+Exhibit 7

-Exhibit 7 KBN has some asset and liabilities maturity mismatches Net liquidity exposure by contractual time to maturity
+KBN has some asset and liabilities maturity mismatches

+Net liquidity exposure by contractual time to maturity